MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Tangent Kernel: 2022

+- Transfer Learning with Kernel Methods. [[paper]](https://arxiv.org/abs/2211.00227)
+  - Adityanarayanan Radhakrishnan, Max Ruiz Luyten, Neha Prasad, Caroline Uhler.
+  - Key Word: Transfer Learning; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> We propose a transfer learning framework for kernel methods by projecting and translating the source model to the target task.
+We demonstrate the effectiveness of our framework in applications to image classification and virtual drug screening.
+In particular, we show that transferring modern kernels trained on large-scale image datasets can result in substantial performance increase as compared to using the same kernel trained directly on the target task.

 - Neural Tangent Kernel: A Survey. [[paper]](https://arxiv.org/abs/2208.13614)
   - Eugene Golikov, Eduard Pokonechnyy, Vladimir Korviakov.
   - Key Word: Neural Tangent Kernel; Survey.